Grate-Oracle-Lewot/GrateCrystal/README.md

   - If you've beaten Red in Mt.
 Silver, he can be rematched here any day, now without the credits, and additionally the Gym Guide will give out infinite free Rare Candies

 ## Miscellaneous
+- The Grimer and Koffing lines are now genderless, but can still learn egg moves from the egg move tutor
 - Sleep now lasts from 1 to 5 turns both in and outside the Battle Tower
 - Just like how Pokémon can't be Frozen during Harsh Sunlight, they now can't be Burned during Rain
 - All bedroom decorations obtained throughout the game (but Mystery Gift is disabled)